 Fever in itself seems to be one of the most common conditions in babies and young kids, causing lots of anxiety in parents.
 Though fever is our body’s natural reaction to fight off an infection, yet it needs to be understood that it should not be taken lightly.
-As evident from the name itself, viral fever denotes a condition that is contagious, i.e. transmitted from one person to other.
+As evident from the name itself, viral fever denotes a condition that is contagious, i.e., transmitted from one person to another.
 If a person carrying the virus sneezes, coughs or comes in the vicinity of the healthy person, he is capable of passing on the virus to him.
-This is because these viruses can be transmitted through air and touch as well.
+This is because these viruses can be transmitted through the air and touch as well.
 Children and babies are prone to getting viral infections, as their immune system is not very strong.
-On entering the body, the immune system is activated and in an attempt to get rid of the foreign particles in the body, the body of the temperature is increased.
+On entering the body, the immune system is activated and in an attempt to get rid of the foreign particles in the body, the temperature of the body is increased.

-Since fever is quite a common condition, especially during change of seasons, you must check your child if he is having chills, or his body pains a lot.
+Since fever is quite a common condition, especially during the change of seasons, you must check your child if he is having chills, or his body pains a lot.
 Below are few other symptoms to help you identify if your child has viral fever:

 Viruses cannot be killed by antibiotics.
 The viral fevers usually settle down in three days.
-If left untreated it may jeopardize the life of the baby.
+If left untreated, it may jeopardize the life of the baby.

-A fever above 100.4°F in babies below 3 months is medical emergency.
+A fever above 100.4°F in babies below 3 months is a medical emergency.
 The underdeveloped immune system may not cope with the viral attack.
-Its futile to wait for the above mentioned symptoms to show because the fact is very young babies may not show these symptoms.
+It’s futile to wait for the above mentioned symptoms show because the fact is very young babies may not show these symptoms.
 The viral infections are less alarming than bacterial infections.
 But it is very difficult to distinguish between viral and bacterial fevers.
 So it’s better to consult a physician rather than self-medicating or buying OTC medicines.

 Other signs which denote medical emergencies in babies during viral fever:

 It’s best to make an appointment with the pediatrician if the fever exceeds 101°F. It is quite likely that your doctor will perform a blood test.
-Nothing to panic, its required to identify the pathogen and suitable treatment.
+Nothing to panic, it’s required to identify the pathogen and suitable treatment.